shahryaramd/ANN_FlowForecasting/README.md

 Time series of forecast streamflow for the training period (variable 'y') and validation period (variable 'yV') for lead 1-7 days

-NOTE: Matlab required Neural Network / Deep Learning Toolbox
+NOTE: Matlab requires Neural Network / Deep Learning Toolbox

 Developed by: